OWASP/www-project-top-10-for-large-language-model-applications/1_0_vulns/Sensitive_Information_Disclosure.md

 **Common Examples of Vulnerability:**

-1. **Example 1:** Incomplete or improper filtering of sensitive information in the LLM’s responses.
+1. Incomplete or improper filtering of sensitive information in the LLM’s responses.
-2. **Example 2:** Overfitting or memorization of sensitive data in the LLM’s training process.
+2. Overfitting or memorization of sensitive data in the LLM’s training process.
-3. **Example 3:** Unintended disclosure of confidential information due to LLM misinterpretation, lack of data scrubbing methods or errors.
+3. Unintended disclosure of confidential information due to LLM misinterpretation, lack of data scrubbing methods or errors.

 **How to Prevent:**